The truth about attention-deficit meds and insomnia

 This, of course, is before we take stimulants prescribed for ADHD that have the unfortunate side effect of keeping people awake.

-ADHD is caused by an underproduction of dopamine, norepinephrine and possibly serotonin — three different neurotransmitters.
+The cause of ADHD is not clear, but many scientists believe that it is caused by an underproduction of dopamine, norepinephrine and possibly serotonin — three different neurotransmitters.
 Neurotransmitters are chemicals that send signals from one neuron to another; dopamine and norepinephrine regulate attention.
 Our minds literally lack the chemical filter that neurotypical brains use to screen out excess stimuli.
 All three chemicals also aid in sleep: Serotonin tells our bodies when it’s safe to doze off, norepinephrine helps us wake up, and dopamine regulates circadian rhythm.

 Some — but not all — people with ADHD take prescription stimulants like Ritalin or Concerta (both methylphenidates) or Adderall (amphetamine) to manage daytime symptoms.
 Traditionally, these medications come in a four-hour dose but, over the last 20 years or so, pharmaceutical companies have focused on creating extended-release (or sustained-release) capsules to stay in the system eight, 12, or — as with new-to-market Adhansia — 16 hours.